Day-trip decision

 What can fail and what to do

 Do not keep circling until the group burns out.
+Parks Canada says there is no space to wait for a parking stall at the Lakeshore lot when it is full.
 Switch to official shuttle/transit options, a later window, or another Banff node.

 Open Banff parking logic

 Do not assume same-day shuttle access will appear.
-Check the official Parks Canada page, then pick a different lake/drive/walk plan if needed.
+Check the official Parks Canada and Roam pages, then choose a different lake, scenic drive, walk, or indoor plan if needed.

 Low cloud / smoke